ddprrt/ddprrt.github.io/_posts/2019-07-25-streaming-your-meetup-part-2.md

 The camera costs around 100 EUR, but sometimes it's sold for around 70 EUR.

 The best thing: IT FITS ON A TRIPOD!
 Yes!
-Probably the only webcam I know that fits perfectly well on a regular Tripod.
+Probably the only webcam I know that can be mounted on a regular Tripod.

 - No external microphone possible 👎